bnriiitb/autostopwordgen/README.md

 ## Credits

 This is an implementaion of the research paper published **An Auto Generated Approach of Stop Words Using Aggregated Analysis** by [Olatunde et al.,](https://www.researchgate.net/publication/318969652_AN_AUTO-GENERATED_APPROACH_OF_STOP_WORDS_USING_AGGREGATED_ANALYSIS)

+## Issues

+* If you find any issues while using this code, please drop me a mail at [nagaraju.iiit@gmail.com]